-Some of Ivy's capabilities here are visual recognition important to deal with that visual research associated with the benchmarking, but also language recognition to understand the labeling.
-There is also memory.
+Some of Ivy's capabilities here are visual recognition important to deal with that visual research associated with the benchmarking, but also language recognition to understand the context of the products being compared.
 While working on a different task, Ivy can remember the specifications of the project that are shared and understood between Lynette and Ivy.

-Knowledge is the basis of any collaboration, but collaborative adaptation with alternative roles of researcher/curator/ evaluator is also essential according to human computer collaboration theory.
-And reification with the idea of visualization of a strategic way of thinking.
+Knowledge is the basis of any collaboration, but collaborative adaptation with alternative roles of researcher/curator/ evaluator is also essential according to human-computer collaboration theories.